Ballyglass: Education

 Mountpleasant National School was built in 1888 and was the Community Centre, but was vacated in 1986.

-A new playschool began construction in December 2008 when the then Minister of State for Children, Barry Andrews, visited Ballyglass and "turned the sod" for the new childcare facility.
+A new playschool began construction in December 2008 when the Minister of State for Children, Barry Andrews, visited Ballyglass and "turned the sod" for the new childcare facility.
 The new building was due to be built at the rear of the Mountpleasant National School.